 The interior of St Mary is filled with attractive box pews, most of which can be dated on stylistic terms to the 18th century.
 The easternmost pew on the north side of the nave belongs to the Corporation (the town government).
 Here you can see a wrought iron holder for the corporation's gilded mace, which is displayed each year on Mayor's Sunday.

 The tympanum above the chancel arch is painted with a royal coat of arms of 1688, and the text of the Ten Commandments.
 In the north aisle is also the parish chest, probably 17th century.
 The font is of ancient origin, probably 12th century.
-It is a solid square bowl structure of grey Bethersden marble, toped with a 17th century cover.
+It is a solid square bowl structure of grey Bethersden marble, topped with a 17th-century cover.

 The quatrefoil windows in the nave, and the north-west window of the north aisle, retain medieval stained glass, most of it from the 14th century.

 There are several interesting memorial brasses about the church, including an effigy of Aphra Hawkins, who died in 1605.
 Her effigy shows her clad in lovely period costume, standing on a pedestal beneath her coat of arms.
-There are also thre hatchments, including two from the 17th century; those of Robert Darrell (1688) and Valentine Norton (1650).
+There are also three hatchments, including two from the 17th century; those of Robert Darrell (1688) and Valentine Norton (1650).

 The Fordwich Stone

 And now we come to the reason that most people will visit St Mary church; the mysterious Fordwich Stone.
 This fascinating treasure is located against the north wall of the north aisle.
 It is a very narrow rectangular bloc of limestone, 1.7 metres high (about 5.5 feet), covered in exquisite carvings to represent a dummy tomb.